mpcsh/wobsite/src/cv/index.md

 ## Skills
 I approach every endeavor with compassion and trust.
 Understanding and focusing on these emotional states allows me to be a better teammate and deliver better work.

 I am a natural collaborator.
-I excel in group environments, and I endeavor to improve the space for other participants.
+I excel in group environments, and I work to improve the space for other participants.
 This pays dividends not just in engineering contexts, but also in contexts of advocacy and allyship.

 I have cultivated a healthy formal rigor that allows me to efficiently analyze and correctly model complex systems.
 While very powerful, this perspective must be tempered with pragmatism, and I constantly strive to strike this balance.